beardedgm/HexPlora/README.md

 - Adjustable grid (hex size, offsets, column/row count and scale).
 - Customizable appearance for fog of war and grid lines.
 - Reveal/hide mode for managing fog of war directly on the canvas.
-- Add, move and clear tokens with selectable colors and optional labels.
+- Add, move and clear tokens with customizable colors, labels and notes.
+- Hover a token for a second to view its notes in a tooltip.
 - Zoom and pan support with mouse wheel and drag controls.
-- Import/export of the full map state (tokens with labels, revealed hexes, settings).
+- Import/export of the full map state (tokens with labels, notes, revealed hexes, settings).
 - Toggleable header and optional debug view.
 - Responsive layout built with Bootstrap 5.